spfenwick/alsa_cdsp/README.md

     # in strings or the plugin will fail to load.
 You should not specify
     # the hw_params arguments here as the plugin will take care of that as
     # they change.
+    # Note that since a CamillaDSP config file is no longer supplied the
+    # -s parameter is required in order for CamillaDSP to start.
     cargs [
       -s "/path/to/statefile.yml"
       -p "1234"